 - Show Done Button

-The Target Interface consists of a list of Measures and Instructions.
+The Target Interface consists of the Key Instruction (short instruction) and a list of Measures and Instructions (longer instructions).
 When a new Target is created, the list is empty except for a single Measure.
 The type of Instrument used in the initial default Measure depends on what type of target was created: a Skill Target starts with a Pass-Fail Instrument, and a Behavior target start with a Count Instrument.

 You can modify these default Instruments as needed, using the Target Interface controls as described below.

 This is a short description or instruction that is displayed under a target and above the Measures & Instructions.
 This allows you to keep the Target Interface more generic, making it reusable via a parameter, if you choose to do so.